geudde/attic-chest/pages/04.season-3/09.meeting-37/03.departure/docs.md

 ##### To the Swallows on Their Departure 1809

-Ye Birds that fearful of th’inclement skies
+Ye Birds that fearful of th’ inclement skies
 &emsp;Now bid your straw-built summer seats adieu
 No Summer viewed you with propitious eyes
 &emsp;No days of warmth and splendour shined on you.